Dear Students, Parents, Faculty and Staff:

 Federal Student Aid is to be used for education related expenses.
 For more information visit federalstudentaid.ed.gov/federalaidfirst/index.html.
 CCC Financial Aid employees are prohibited from entering into revenue-sharing arrangements with lenders, guaranty agencies, or loan servicers and from receiving gifts of greater than a nominal value from them.
 We are prohibited from being contract agents/ consultants for lenders and from receiving staffing assistance from lenders.
 We also do not participate in loan advisory boards for compensation.
 More details on our Code of Conduct are listed in the links below.

 Our office takes financial aid fraud and abuse seriously.
 Students attempting to falsify information on the FAFSA or misreprenting factors to our office that impact financial aid eligibility are reported to the Office of Inspector General.
 Financial aid is intended for those in need of it based on their economic circumstances, and we take steps to ensure the integrity of our programs are not jeopardized.
-Falsifying information on the FAFSA may result in significant fines and imprisonment.
+We have a fraud prevention in place to detect abuses of financial aid and work with the Office of Inspector General to preserve the integrity of financial aid programs.
+Falsifying information on the FAFSA or submitting purposefully false information to our office can result in significant fines and imprisonment.

 I hope that you find your experience with CCC and the Office of Student Financial Aid to be a positive one.
 I am available to hear your comments, concerns and compliments.
 Please feel free to contact me at 928-226-4219 or at email@example.com.